Working with Pages¶

-- In the Site Content panel, click on the Pages folder.
+- In the Sidebar panel, click on the Pages folder.
 Navigate to the level and location within the site navigation tree where you want to edit the content, then right click and select Edit.
 A form containing the page content you want to edit will open.

 Crafter CMS tracks all changes to pages/contents/static assets in your site.

 All page changes/versions can be viewed, compared with other versions and reverted to an older version.
 There are a couple of ways to view the History of your desired page.
 Navigate to the page you want to view the history of from the site navigation tree.

 After selecting the page you want, click on the History menu of the context navigation menu at the top of your browser.